LittleBigBug/acoworth/README.md

 AcoWorth uses Maven for handling most dependencies automatically.
 I use Jetbrains Intellij but any IDE that supports maven projects should work just as well.

-Quickshop Reremake does not have a maven repository so you must add the jar to the local maven repository.
-Either use the Quickshop Reremake .jar in /lib or a version of your choice with this maven command:
+Auction House does not have a maven repository so you must add the jar to the local maven repository.
+Either use the AuctionHouse .jar in /lib or a version of your choice with this maven command:

 ```
-mvn install:install-file -Dfile=lib/QuickShop-4.0.2.5.jar -DgroupId=org.maxgamer \
+mvn install:install-file -Dfile=lib/AuctionHouse-2.0.8.jar -DgroupId=com.spawnchunk \
-    -DartifactId=quickshop -Dversion=4.0.2.5 -Dpackaging=jar
+    -DartifactId=auctionhouse -Dversion=2.0.8 -Dpackaging=jar
 ```

 To build with QuantumShop you need a copy of the plugin's jar in order to build, since the plugin is premium the jar is not allowed to be distributed on this repository.
-Perform the same maven command for Quickshop for Quantumshop to add it to the local maven repository as well.
+Perform the same maven command for AuctionHouse for Quantumshop to add it to the local maven repository as well.
 Quantum shop's group name is `su.nightexpress`.
 The oldest version you can build against is v3.6.8.
 You do have to build with FogusCore.

 ```
 mvn install:install-file -Dfile=lib/QuantumShop.jar -DgroupId=su.nightexpress \